-that he can prove he got injured while on the job.
+that they can prove they got injured while on the job.

 Sinnamon Lawyers has offices across Queensland.
 We can come to you if you are struggling with mobility, and can’t get to one of our offices.
 See our office locations.

-Call us today toll free on 1800 007 277 to arrange an obligation free appointment or seek our expert advice about your legal position
+Call us today toll-free on 1800 007 277 to arrange an obligation free appointment or seek our expert advice about your legal position following an accident.